 - DAY 1 / ARRIVE DINGLE

-- We will supply you with all the travel details to get from your point of entry into Ireland to Dingle Town.
-Overnight Dingle Town
+We will supply you with all the travel details to get from your point of entry into Ireland, Shannon or Dublin Airport, to Dingle Town.
+You will stay overnight in Dingle Town.

 - DAY 2 / VENTRY TO DUNQUIN

 We will arrange a complimentary taxi transfer from Dingle Town to the Village of Ventry to begin your walking tour of the Dingle Way.

 Your walk along The Dingle Way today is mostly along minor roads and beaches, but beyond the village of Ventry is some of the most spectacular scenery on the trail.
 The Dingle Way weaves through fuchsia hedges and climbs an old track on the foothill of Mount Eagle past the early Christian beehive huts at Fahan.